How the West Was Won (film): Accolades

+The February 2020 issue of New York Magazine lists How the West Was Won as among "The Best Movies That Lost Best Picture at the Oscars."

 Restoration

 In 2000, Warner Bros. assigned Crest Digital the task of restoring the original Cinerama negative for How the West Was Won.
 As part of the process, Crest Digital built its own authentic Cinerama screening room.
 Hewlett-Packard has led efforts to combine the three image portions to make the Cinerama image look more acceptable on a flat screen.
 This has finally been accomplished on the latest DVD and Blu-ray disc release.
 Previously, the lines where the three Cinerama panels join were glaringly visible, but this has been largely corrected on the Warner Bros.
 DVD and Blu-ray releases.
 However, the joints remain visible in places, especially against bright backgrounds.

 The restoration also corrects some of the geometric distortions inherent in the process.
 For instance, in the final shot, the Golden Gate Bridge appears to curve in perspective as the camera flies underneath it whereas in the Cinerama version, it breaks into three straight sections at different angles.

 The Blu-ray disc also contains a "SmileBox" version simulating the curved-screen effect.

 Though the aspect ratio of Cinerama is 2.59:1, Warner's new releases of the film offer an aspect ratio of 2.89:1, incorporating much information on both sides that was not intended to be seen when projected.
 The Blu-ray-exclusive SmileBox alternative contains the intended cropping intact.

 In 2006, Warner Bros.
 Motion Picture Imaging performed digital restoration on How the West Was Won.
 The film was restored frame by frame at Prasad Corporation to remove dirt, tears, scratches and other damage, restoring the film's original appearance.
 The restored version has been shown on television since October 2008 on the Encore Westerns channel.